Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/Merchant-Managed-3DS.md

 <!-- theme: warning -->
 > Merchants are required to have the relevant Payment Card Industry (PCI) Compliance capabilities to process and store card data.

-### How it Works

-1. The customer selects checkout from the merchant's website and the merchant's payment form displays.
-2. The customer enters their payment information and is redirected to the 3DS provider.
-3. The customer completes the 3DS authentication form and returns to the merchant's website.
-4. The merchant's website submits the 3DS payload to Commerce Hub.
-5. Commerce Hub attempts to process the transaction and sends the response to the merchant's website.

 ---

 ### Request Variables